 Supporting over 4,000 people aged 50 and over every week, our dedicated staff and volunteers deliver support services and activities across 17 departments for people countywide

-Our support is varied and extensive, 11,845 people attended activities with us in 2018/19, helping to eliminate social isolation and generating opportunities for engagement through clubs and groups.
-Our day centre had 4700 attendances offering support to vulnerable older people who are otherwise alone during the day and allows us to provide respite for carers.
+Our support is varied and extensive, on average 11,845 people attended activities with us each year, helping to eliminate social isolation and generating opportunities for engagement through clubs and groups.
+Our day centre recieves on average 4700 attendances offering support to vulnerable older people who are otherwise alone during the day and allows us to provide respite for carers.

 How we are funded